adbenGHM/c_conventions/NAMING_CONV.md

 >   PRIVATE FUNCTIONS

-1. These functions should be strictly defined and declared in the source file omly.
+1. These functions should be strictly defined and declared in the source file only.
 2. Function name must contain a verb.
 3. Function name must be in upper camel case (Pascal Case)